Chengdu J-20: Deployment

 On 26 June 2021, Chinese state media reported that J-20 fighters were deployed to PLAAF units monitoring the East China Sea and Taiwan Strait.
 Analysts suggested that the PLAAF aimed to equip at least one to two brigades in each of the five theater commands before 2026.
 By 2022, J-20s were deployed in combat units in all five theater commands; this was officially confirmed in September 2022.

 In March 2022, USAF general Kenneth Wilsbach confirmed that USAF F-35s have encountered J-20s deployed over the East China Sea.
 In April 2022, Chinese state media reported J-20 started regular patrol in the South China Sea.

 According to the China Aerospace Studies Institute (CASI), three combat brigades received the J-20 by 2021, another three by 2022, and another two by 2024.
 In June 2024, Janes reported 12 brigades with J-20s, of which three (1st, 9th, and an unidentified unit at Changsha-Ningxiang) were equipped only with J-20s.
 Asia Times reported that PLAAF had prioritized deploying J-20s for airbases close to China's maritime border, and believed J-20's long combat range is well-suited for high-speed interceptions, strategic area defense, and long-range strike missions over the First- and Second-island chain.

 In July 2025, the twin-seat J-20S variant was observed painted in PLAAF camouflage and serial numbers associated with the PLAAF 172nd Air Brigade, indicating the variant has either entered or is close to entering service.

-On 3 September 2025, Chinese state media China Daily announced that the singale-seat upgraded J-20A variant and twin-seat J-20S made their maiden debut as part of the PLAAF arsenal.
+On 3 September 2025, Chinese state media China Daily announced that the single-seat upgraded J-20A variant and twin-seat J-20S made their maiden debut as part of the PLAAF arsenal.